Training Camp

 VERNACULAR.
 With the right word choices, a customer doesn’t even need to know you’re working out of your home.
 Learn to use business descriptions for different locales, such as “fulfillment center” instead of garage, or “lunchroom” instead of kitchen.
 It’s O.K. to sound like you are bigger than you are but if you’re asked directly if you’re a home-based business, don’t lie.
 If you’re conducting Zoom meetings, choose a professional virtual background for them.

 SPACE.
 Make sure you have the dedicated space available to run a business.
 A spare bedroom, the basement or garage are great.
 Keep the office out of your master bedroom; it will become an unwelcomed mistress.
-If you are doing virtual meetings, make sure the background isn’t cluttered, or better yet, invest in a portable green screen for the background you’ve chosen.
+If you are doing virtual meetings, invest in a high-quality video camera and, if necessary, a quality light so you are well lit.

 Advantages of a Home-Based Business Location